TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 ## Overview
 The [SCD30](https://sensirion.com/products/catalog/SCD30) sensor module uses *non-dispersive infrared* (*NDIR*) technology to directly and specifically measure CO2 levels.

+Due to the complex precision technology, the board is fairly expensive: price range starts at around EUR 20 and ends at EUR 90 - for the very same *sensor board*.

-Since this technology is complex, the board is fairly expensive.
-Price ranges vary (EUR 90 - EUR 20, depending on source).
-Using the sensor is simple and straight-forward thanks to its *I2C* interface.
+Using the sensor is simple and straight-forward thanks to its *I2C* interface but do note the *delicate handling instructions* below.

+### General Data

 |  Parameter  | Value |
 | --- | --- |